DukeAtreides/seekonkucc_CommunionClass/Handouts/Names_for_Communion.md

   - "May You Become What You Eat" is an ancient Christian saying.
 Just as we symbolically eat Jesus' body, we hope to be transformed into the `Body of Christ` - a people of compassion, hope, joy, and gratitude (thanksgiving).

 ### Do you see how the words connect?

+### Sharing!
+ > Note: This is taken from a Christian education handout.
+Numbers were updated to reflect 2026.
+ > Sharing is a part of communion as we say NO to all that destroys individuals and the world, and say YES to what is compassionate, creative, and good.
+To gather around the `Lord's table` we care deeply about each other and promise to support each other in good times and bad.
+We also promise to care for God's creatures and to improve a world where [1 in 5 children now lives in extreme poverty](https://www.worldbank.org/en/topic/poverty/publication/child-poverty-global-regional-and-select-national-trends).